fiveisprime/apm/README.md

 **The compound launch configuration makes it possible to hit breakpoints for both the Angular app and the Azure Functions app.**

-## Configure Local Settings
+## Configuration

 This example requires a Cosmos DB SQL database.
-To connect to the database, use `./functions/local.settings.json` to configure the connection to the database.
+To connect to the database, use `functions/local.settings.json` to configure the connection to the database.

 You also need to enable CORS for local development, which is also done in local settings as seen below.